If you need to make an application to a court or tribunal you may have to pay a fee.

 Can I appeal?

-If the court refuses your application, you can appeal.
-Do this in writing within the time limit the court sets when they write to tell you they have refused your application.
+If your court help with fees application is refused, you can appeal in writing by the date stated in your refusal letter.
 This will usually be 14 days from when you receive the letter.

 Check online